rdkit/rdkit/Docs/Book/Cookbook.rst

 +---------------------------------+

 There are two alignment methods currently available in the RDKit.
-As an example we use two crystal structures from the PDB of the same molecule:
+As an example we use two crystal structures from the PDB of the same molecule.

+The code:

 .. testcode::